john29917958/john29917958.github.io/source/_posts/Write-Your-First-Program-In-10-Minutes.md

 Hope this article give you some confidence in learning coding.
 You better be confident in learning coding.
 Looking forward to the beginning of your programming journey.
 If you have any question, comment below.
 Until next time, I'll see you in the next article.

 # Fun Quiz
 Open the developer console again!
-I want you to use two variables: one assigns a string, another assigns an integer.
+I want you to use three variables: two assigns a string, another assigns an integer.
 You have to have the browser print `"I give myself 100 points today!"`.
 *Tip: Use addition operator `+` to concatenate two variables.*

 # Special Topics